Active Response Training

 Studying the Historic Gunfighters

 Written by: Greg Ellifritz I’ve written a lot recently about the history of firearms instruction.
 That topic has only existed for about the last 100 years.
 Formal weapons training most certainly existed earlier, but it was pre-Civil War and reserved for the luxury class.
-Between the end of the US Civil War and […]
+Between the end of the US Civil War […]

-Posted on February 28, 2022 by Greg Ellifritz in Book Reviews
+Posted on March 20, 2024 by Greg Ellifritz in Book Reviews

 book reviews, books, gunfights, history, old west View Post